wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

 Once the script runs successfully the following post-script steps may be taken;

 1. Set up the firewall rules, this is covered in the section below titled: Firewall Rules.
-2. Optionally in the references section are two scripts to set up the web server and app server with a simple web application to allow testing with this DMZ configuration.
+2. Optionally in the references section are two scripts to set up the web server and app server with a simple web site to allow testing with this DMZ configuration.

 The next section explains most of the scripts statements relative to Network Security Groups.